raquelms203/raquelms203/README.md

 ### Hi :woman_technologist:

+ - Apps and sites: Flutter, React and Angular.
- - I have Apps in Flutter, Web in React, Back-end in Node and Desktop in Java.
+ - Back-end in Node and Java Spring Boot.
+ - Desktop in Java.
  - All of my projects has a demo video in YouTube, including a tutorial about Flutter.

  - E-mail: raquelmartins203@yahoo.com.br